shijiansu/shijiansu/README.md

-Live Simply and Think Big
+Think big and live simply.